CircleCI-Public/cimg-php/README.md

 The individual scripts (above) can be used to create the correct files for an image, and then added to a new git branch, committed, etc.
 A release script is included to make this process easier.
-To make a proper release for this image, let's use the fake Go version of Go v9.99, you would run the following from the repo root:
+To make a proper release for this image, let's use the fake PHP version of PHP v9.99, you would run the following from the repo root:

 ```bash
 ./shared/release.sh 9.99